How Chapter 7 Bankruptcy Works

 A husband and wife may file a joint petition or individual petitions.
 11 U.S.C.

 § 302(a).
-All of the required official Chapter 7 Bankruptcy Forms are included with the 1ClickBankruptcy.com Program.
+All of the required official Chapter 7 Bankruptcy Forms are included with the 1ClickBankruptcy.com Software Program.

 In order to complete the chapter 7 bankruptcy forms which make up the